Liverpool City Region's Digital Infrastructure

 LCR Digital Strategy & Action Plan

-This first ever draft LCR Digital Strategy and Action Plan sets out six key areas through which we will jointly deliver change.
+This first ever LCR Digital Strategy and Action Plan sets out six key areas through which we will jointly deliver change.

 To drive our region’s economic growth and achieve our goal of becoming the most digitally connected city region in the UK, we have developed an action plan.